smartsheet-samples/smartsheet-picker-angularjs/README.md

 * **include-sheets:** boolean value of whether sheets will be included in the picker
 * **include-reports:** boolean value of whether reports will be included in the picker
 * **include-sights:** boolean value of whether sights will be included in the picker

+## Compatibility
+This was built and tested with AngularJS v.
+1.6.1